vast-community-hub/sunit-extensions-vast/README.md

 Ultimately, all you need to do is to subclass `EtWindowsTestCase` or `UITestCase` and call their API from within your tests.

+## JUnitXML Renderer - Quick Start

+The best way to get started with the JUnitXML feature is by checking the application `JUnitXMLRendererModelTests` and its tests.
+There is also an example `RunTestSuiteAndReportResultAsJUnitXML` that is pretty close to what you would call from a CI:

+## Acknowledgments

+- [Juan Escalada](https://github.com/JuanEscalada) and [Mercap Software](https://github.com/Mercap) for their initial version of the JUnitXML Renderer.

 ## Contributing